docker/terraform-provider-docker/CONTRIBUTING.md

 ## Getting Help

-If you have any questions or need assistance, please reach out to us through in the DTP Slack Channel (TODO)
+If you have any questions or need assistance, please reach out to us in the DTP Slack Channel (TODO)

 ## Thanks for Contributing